 On the eve of Waterloo's bicentennial, the tension between national pride and international cooperation remains no less potent.

-At the same time, however, the Conservative victory in the British parliamentary elections in May reflects a deep ambivalence about Britain's ties with the rest of Europe – an ambivalence that already existed in the wake of Waterloo.
+At the same time, however, the Conservative victory in the British parliamentary elections in May reflected a deep ambivalence about Britain's ties with the rest of Europe – an ambivalence that already existed in the wake of Waterloo.

-|This 1881 painting depicts the British Royal Scots Greys at Waterloo.|
+|This 1881 painting depicts the British Royal Scots Greys at Waterloo.

 "For Europe," said Britain's Foreign Minister in 1822, "I shall be desirous now and then to read England."
 This ambivalence animates and helps explain the passion aroused by historians’ debates about the role of other Coalition soldiers at Waterloo.
 (The liberal Guardian newspaper provocatively suggested Waterloo was really a "German victory" while the Daily Mail dismissed such talk as "mere spoilsports’ mighthavebeen.")